CCI-MOC/admin-tools/hil_installation/README.md

 Note: This only works on centos/RHEL.

-The script **does not** install OBMd.
-You can download the OBMd binary from github and run it.

-The config file it uses sets the database password to `hil`, so don't forget to change that.
+The config file it uses sets the database password to `hello`, so don't forget to change that.